openwns/documentation/usersGuide/modules/dll/wifimac/experiment1.rst

 The creation of the scenario instance is done by using the rise module; additionally the default riseConfig and ofdmaPhyConfig is instantiated.
-Furthermore, a managerPool is created which may be used to manage different orthogonal radio channels.
+Furthermore, a managerPool is created which is able to manage different orthogonal radio channels.